ouwargui/BetterAuthSwift/Sources/BetterAuth/Documentation.docc/Resources/LoginWithApple.md

 # Signing in with Apple

 Learn how to use the `idToken` flow to natively sign with Apple

 ## 1. Setup the server

-Follow the steps on the official [BetterAuth docs](https://www.better-auth.com/docs/authentication/apple) until the "usage" step.
+Follow the steps on the official [Better Auth docs](https://www.better-auth.com/docs/authentication/apple) until the "usage" step.

 ## 2. Add the `Sign in with Apple` entitlement to your app